cloudify-cosmo/cloudify-rest-docs/source/includes/_users.md

 Set a new system role for the user.

-Valid system roles are:

-* `sys_admin` - User that can manage Cloudify

-* `default` - User exists, but has no special permissions

 ### URI Parameters
 * `username`: The name of the user whose role is to be set.